xXElGenio0203Xx/wsindy-manifold/README.md

 This writes `README.rendered.md` and the generated SVGs under `assets/readme/`.
 Open `README.rendered.md` in GitHub or a Markdown viewer to see equations rendered as images.

+Next steps : Read Kefriakedis paper with  the orsogna model,

+Next Steps: Use model for the vicsek Model, use the simplest one from the oens professor is sharing with me.
+Try to do the vicsek as an euler step instead of integrating it, it should be a discrete system where I update the new directions every single time step, use the SFM code from professor Constantino and add the merge with repository of simple euler dfiscrete time Vicsek Alignment.
+Think about vicsek model and the papers and chooose the simplest one, see that everything works.